KellerJordan/modded-nanogpt/README.md

 python data/cached_fineweb10B.py 9
 ./run.sh
 ```
+Add torchrun to path if ./run.sh gives error `torchrun: command not found`.

 **Note: torch.compile will add around 7 minutes of latency the first time you run the code.**